viniciuspaesberna/viniciuspaesberna/README.md

 <br>

-<p>🌐 "if your life doesn't make sense, code your sense." - I dont know who said that but Ive always heard it from a big friend.</p>
+<p>🌐 "if your life doesn't make sense, code your sense." - I dont know who said that but Ive always heard it from a great friend.</p>

 <br>